 Yes, by completing all of your SPOT evaluations you will be entered to win an iPad Mini or one of ten $10 dining cards (during the fall and spring terms only) .

-Sarah Hill, Undergraduate student, winner of the spring 2017 SPOT iPad mini giveaway
+Jessica Ho, Undergraduate student, winner of the fall 2017 SPOT iPad mini giveaway